vitalab/vitalab.github.io/how-to-contribute.md

 jekyll -v
 ```

-Congratulations, you are done with setting up the Ruby environment for the MYRIAD website on your machine!
+Congratulations, you are done with setting up the Ruby environment for the VitaLab website on your machine!

 &nbsp;